 Even though you can get some relief by simply crushing or rubbing the foliage on your skin or clothing, long-term effects are optimized when extracted oil is made into a spray, or is mixed with other fly deterrent plant oils.

-Primitive oil extraction is a fairly simple process that you can do in your own kitchen with a minimum of fuss.
-Be aware that by using the linked methods you will not be getting 100% pure oils and they should not be ingested although they will be good for use in . homemade insect sprays and some topical applications.
+Primitive oil extraction is a fairly simple process that you can do in your kitchen with a minimum of fuss.
+Be aware that by using the linked methods you will not be getting 100% pure oils.
+They should not be ingested, although they will be good for use homemade insect sprays and some topical applications.

-Flies are a common place annoyance, and many times a combination of techniques to repel these small winged creatures is your best defense.
-This more extensive list of plants that can help aide in your fight against these cook-out invaders was hopefully helpful, and gave you some ideas as to wear you can add some garden interest as well!
+Flies are a commonplace annoyance, and many times a combination of techniques to repel these small winged creatures is your best defense.
+This more extensive list of plants that can help aid in your fight against these cook-out invaders was hopefully helpful and gave you some ideas as to where you can add some garden interest as well.

-So experiment away and share your experiences with what works, and what doesn’t below!
+Experiment away and share your experiences with what works and what doesn’t below!
 Questions?
 Feel free to ask, and as always, share this article to help spread the word!